wrexik/Duco-Discord-Bot/README.md

 # Duco-Discord-Bot
-This is simple python gamble bot :D
+This is simple python discord gamble bot :D